-Our participants are very much in control of the content of this event, so we’ve been inviting you to share your ideas for workshop sessions over the past few weeks.
+Our participants are very much in control of the content of this event, so each year we invite you to share your ideas for Notwestminster workshop sessions.

-This year all the workshops are based around themes that have been inspired by discussions with citizens as part of the Kirklees Democracy Commission.
-This is a unique and important piece of work for local democracy in the UK, which is taking a health check on our local democracy and coming up with ideas for making it stronger.
+In 2017 all the workshops were based around themes inspired by discussions with our local citizens as part of the Kirklees Democracy Commission.
+The Commission is a unique and important piece of work for local democracy in the UK, which is taking a health check on our local democracy and coming up with ideas for making it stronger.

 Our 2017 workshops